 About 170 million people worldwide have hepatitis C, which is an enveloped RNA virus.
 Hepatitis C ends up killing about 350,000 people a year through liver failure.
 SCD1 turns out to play a key role in the proliferation of the virus.
 As an enveloped virus, hepatitis C uses SCD1 in the formation of the viral membrane.
 Inhibiting SCD1 reduces the replication of the virus.[ref]

-SCD1 is also vital to the replication of another enveloped positive-strand RNA virus – dengue virus and all flaviviruses.
+SCD1 is also vital to the replication of other enveloped positive-strand RNA viruses – dengue virus and all flaviviruses.
 Essentially, the virus needs the flexibility of MUFA in the formation of the membrane, and without SCD1, it can’t replicate.[ref][ref]

 Tradeoffs: If increased SCD1 is so bad, why does the body keep doing it?